Carthus

 Dark in Death

 Somewhere down the line, Wolnir fell to the Abyss.
 This too can likely be credited, at least in part, to his guest.
-Most of the berserkers in DS2 are encountered specifically at Brume Tower, which had become haunted by a child of Dark.
+Most of the berserkers in DS2 were encountered specifically at Brume Tower, which had become haunted by a child of Dark.
 In that case, Wolnir had an eye witness to regale him stories of this abyssal abomination and the black flames she wielded, stories that would undoubtedly intrigue him.
 Recall that New World culture didn’t have the same reflex aversion to the Dark like the regions dominated by the gods do.
 Many deemed it taboo, but that meant some did not.
 And as country whose only standard was what it could use to have power over others, Carthus had no need for that bias.
 If there was power which could improve the country’s pyromancy, he wanted to know it — especially if its source is unknown to people at large as Black Flame’s description indicates.
 And the events at Brume Tower definitely had an influence on this development.

 Pyromancy that the pyromancers who became gravekeepers discovered after High King Wolnir fell to the Abyss.